Pubs with gorgeous gardens in Wilts

 The Lamb, Hindon

 Rock up at the uber-gorgeous village of Hindon in the West Wiltshire Downs (an area of Outstanding Natural Beauty no less and a mere stone’s throw from mighty megolith Stonehenge) and you’ll find everything you need in a country pub with rooms.
 Food is innovative yet delicious, with spring treats including chicken & leek pie with purple sprouting broccoli.
 The garden positively rambles; dome-covered tables will protect you from the elements and trees provide shade (should you be lucky enough to need it).
 Sunday lunch is back from 18th April, with four choices of roast.
 What you waiting for?www.lambhindon.co.uk

 The Old Ale and Coffee House, Salisbury

-Want summer dining al fresco in a funky city pub?
-The Old Ale and Coffee House might have its roots firmly in town, but it has without a doubt the coolest garden in Salisbury (bookable beach huts, for goodness sake!), a garden bar, hell, even a ping pong table.
+Want spring dining al fresco in a funky city pub?
+The Old Ale and Coffee House might have its roots firmly in town, but it has without a doubt the coolest garden in Salisbury, near the Cathedral, (bookable beach huts, for goodness sake!), a garden bar, hell, even a ping pong table.
 If you ever make it inside, check out the full range of craft beers (they will bring them to you outside, promise), Bloody Marys to die for and over 30 different gins.
 Food is made from fresh ingredients, locally sourced, including Chalk Stream trout and Godminster cheese.
-With fun, eclectic artwork, it’s a pretty darn cool place for a party in 2019. oldaleandcoffeehouse.com
+They’re excited to welcome you back, and are planning a new spring menu. oldaleandcoffeehouse.com

 The Bath Arms, Horningsham